egumasa/engagement-annotation-project/docs/Part1_Understanding_Engagement.md

 - For instance, young learners were **found** to perform differently on both text comprehension (e.g., Langer, 1985) and production (e.g. Hidi & Hidyard, 1983).
 - **As** discussants correctly pointed out, Bernardino of Siena, Martin Le Franc, and the anonymous author of the Errores Gazariorum all have an even more aggressive campaign against witches than did the authors of our previous readings.

+Furthermore, `Endorse` may involve a pattern `ADV + VERB` where adverbs adds extra meaning to `Endorse` the external sources:
+- ... convincingly argued ...
+- ... compellingly propounded ...
+- ... successfully explained ...
+- As Hastie (an Englishman of their own political persuasion) so **compellingly argued**, ‘In any society racism will increase in direct proportion to the number of people who are given well-paid and prestigious positions to discover it.’

 [Back to Table 1](#table-1-categories-of-engagement-moves)

 ### Entertain
 >An utterance which opens the dialogic space by acknowledging a proposition as one possibility amongst others.

 - I **think** Mary teaches French
 - You **must** switch off the lights when you leave.
 - It was **probably** the most immature, irresponsible, disgraceful and misleading address ever given by a British Prime Minister.